cirosantilli/linux-cheat/xargs.md

 If you feel the need to do this, it is likely that you should consider a "read while" technique instead or a Python script.

+#interactive commands

+`xargs` takes its arguments from stdin, so it does not allow you to run commands that require stdin interaction such as `aspell`.
+The following fails:

+    find . -iname '*.md' | xargs -I'{}' aspell -c '{}'

+One workaround is to open a new terminal for each command:

+    find . -iname '*.md' | xargs -I'{}' xterm -e aspell -c '{}'

 #applications

 Find and replace in files found with perl regex: